 More information on the ICS healthcare access program

 A powerful focus on prevention

 The Women’s Health Access Program is an important part of ICS’s overall focus on prevention.
 Our most important goal is helping our members stay healthy, independent, and out of the hospital.
 We do this in many ways.

 - ICS members are able to get mammography, gynecological exams and other important health screenings from providers we have trained in disability competence.
-An ICS nurse accompanies our members on these visits.

 - ICS has strong relationships with disability-competent medical providers and specialists across New York City, which benefits our members with Multiple Sclerosis, spinal cord injuries, and other disabilities.
 These relationships ensure that our members can get care that is coordinated and timely, helping them avoid the health crises that lead to emergency room visits and hospital stays.

 - The ICS Wound Care team has an outstanding record of helping our members prevent painful, dangerous pressure injuries.

 - Our care navigators are experts in common health issues people with disabilities face, including urinary tract infections and the need for preventative bowel and bladder management.